kevchuang/TwitterGo/README.md

 ### Configuration

-You can configure the connection of the web application to the PostgreSQL's database throught this file **$ROOT/main.go** at the line 17:
+You can configure the connection of the web application to the PostgreSQL's database through this file **$ROOT/main.go** at the line 17:

 * `db, err = sql.Open("postgres", "host=localhost port=5432 user=postgres password=postgres dbname=BJTUitter sslmode=disable")`